stringerbell/stringerbell.github.io/_posts/2016-5-30-building-slack-slash-commands-for-fun-and-profit.md

      }
  }
 {% endhighlight %}
 That tells expressive to route through your pipeline in the order you define.
 Really straightforward so far.
-The only piece of middleware currently in this pipeline is one we’ll create called ValidateBody.
+The only piece of middleware currently in this pipeline is one we’ll create called `ValidateBody`.

 All it does is make sure an incoming request with a body is valid.
 One bit of setup you have to do is add `BodyParamsMiddleware` to `middleware-pipeline.global.php`.
-This middleware comes with expressive, and allows you to call `$request->getParsedBody()`, and return an associative array with the body contents, which we’ll need for our ValidateBody middleware.
-You can also add strategies to this to parse your incoming bodies however makes the most sense for your application.
+This middleware comes with expressive, and allows you to call `$request->getParsedBody()`, and return an associative array with the body contents, which we’ll need for our `ValidateBody` middleware.
+You can also add strategies to this to parse your incoming bodies however makes the most sense for your application (strategies could be XML, or something else you're expecting to consume).

 Also, putting it in `middleware-pipeline.global.php` makes it always run this to make it available everywhere instead of having to make sure it’s on every middleware stack